 - 1) Texas Success Initiative (TSI) Criteria: A graduate meeting the TSI college readiness standards in both ELA/reading and mathematics; specifically, meeting the college-ready criteria on the TSI assessment, SAT, ACT, or by successfully completing and earning credit for a college prep course as defined in TEC §28.014, in both ELA and mathematics.
-(Data source: TSDS PEIMS 43415, THECB, College Board, and ACT, Inc.) - 2) Meet Criteria on Advanced Placement (AP)/International Baccalaureate (IB) Examination: A graduate meeting the criterion score on an AP or IB examination in any subject area.
+(Data source: TSDS PEIMS 43415, THECB, College Board, and ACT, Inc.) - 2) Earn Dual Course Credits: A graduate completing nine or more hours of postsecondary credit in any subject or three or more hours of ELA or math.
+(Data source: TSDS PEIMS 43415) - 3) Meet Criteria on Advanced Placement (AP)/International Baccalaureate (IB) Examination: A graduate meeting the criterion score on an AP or IB examination in any subject area.
 Criterion score is 3 or more for AP and 4 or more for IB.
-(Data source: College Board or IB) - 3) Earn Dual Course Credits: A graduate completing and earning credit for at least three credit hours in ELA or mathematics or at least nine credit hours in any subject.
-(Data source: TSDS PEIMS 43415)
+(Data source: College Board or IB) - 4) Earn an Associate's Degree: A graduate earning an associate's degree while in high school.
+(Data source: TSDS PEIMS 40100/49010) - 5) OnRamps Course Credits: A graduate completing an OnRamps course and receiving at least three hours of university or college credit in any subject area.
+(Data source: OnRamps program)